Beastieball

 Beastieball is a monster-taming sports video game developed by Wishes Unlimited and published by Klei Entertainment.
-The player controls a coach, exploring the world to find collectable "Beasties" that can be used to play volleyball to win titles.
+The player controls a coach who explores the world to find "Beasties" to recruit into their Beastieball team (a variant of volleyball played by Beasties) in order to compete in a tournament.
 The game was made available for Windows in early access on November 12, 2024.

 Gameplay

 The game has a variety of biomes to explore, each with unique Beasties.

 Players tour the world, signing Beasties to defeat the eight ranked coaches.
 When playing volleyball, the player can have two Beasties on the field, with another three on the sidelines.
 During each turn, the player can make three moves such as passing or changing their position before the ball is hit over to the other side.
 Beasties take damage when hit, and that damage is dependent on the distance between them and the net.
 A match ends when a team is wiped or when a team scores a certain amount of points.
 As Beasties grow closer with each other, they gain access to new special abilities that help during matches.